 Walking Poles are a mainstay in many walkers’ kits, and for good reason.
-Walking Poles can greatly reduce the fatigue of walking and offer a full-body workout with every use, as well as providing stability and pain relief to those who struggle with joint and muscle pains.
-Here’s our full guide to what to look for when choosing your next pair of Walking Poles...
+Walking Poles can greatly reduce the fatigue of walking and offer a full-body workout with every use, as well as providing stability and pain relief to those who struggle with joint and muscle pain.
+Here’s our full guide to what to look for when choosing your next pair of walking poles.

 Walking poles redistribute 15-20% of body weight from your legs to your upper body, reducing knee impact during descents.
 A 2023 University of Colorado study found hikers using poles experienced 33% less muscle soreness post-trek compared to non-users.